 Section 2.
 Full-time anniversary date, for the purpose of vacation, shall be used only to establish eligibility for the next highest vacation bracket.
 In order to receive the additional vacation, an employee must have, on his/her anniversary, completed the year specified in the vacation schedule.
 Vacation leave accrues while on vacation, paid military leave, and sick leave.
 No vacation is earned while an employee is in no-pay status.
-Prorated vacation credit is given for any part of a pay period
+Prorated vacation credit is given for any part of a pay period.

 Section 3.
-During the vacation herein provided for, full-time employees shall be entitled to full pay for such period at the employee's regular rate of compensation, for the number of hours the employee is regularly scheduled to work, e.g., eight (8) hours or seven (7) hours per day.
-An employee who leaves the employment of the City for any reason will receive pay at his base hourly rate for vacation that he/she may have been eligible for if not already taken at the time of termination.
-Vacation time may be used in four (4) hour increments.
+During the vacation herein provided for, full-time employees shall be entitled to pay at the employee's regular rate of compensation, for the number of hours the employee is regularly scheduled to work.
+An employee who leaves the employ of the City for any reason will receive vacation pay for any vacation that he/she may have been eligible for if not already taken at the time of termination.

 Section 4.
-Accumulation and Carry-over.
 Vacation leave shall be taken by an employee in the year in which it was accrued and by the next anniversary date of employment.
-Vacation time under the provisions of this sub-section shall not accumulate from one year to another, except where specifically stated and if not taken shall be forfeited.
+An employee will not be granted more than thirty (30) days actual time in a calendar year, except when the employee retires or terminates his/her service with the City, or if approved by the Director.
+Vacation time under the provisions of this subsection may accumulate from one (1) year to another up to a maximum of thirty (30) days.
 Vacation time accrued over the maximum amount of thirty (30) days shall be forfeited.
-Absence on account of sickness, injury, or disability in excess of that authorized for such purpose, may at the request of the employee and within the discretion of the Department Head, be charged against vacation leave allowance, provided it has been requested in advance of days taken.
+Absence on account of sickness, injury or disability in excess of that hereafter authorized for such purpose, may at the request of the employee and within the discretion of the Department Head, be charged against vacation leave allowance, provided it has been requested in advance of the days taken.

 Section 5.
-Scheduling.
-No employee will be granted more than thirty (30) days actual vacation time in a calendar year off except when the employee retires or terminates his/her service with the City, or if approved by the Director.
-The Employer shall keep records of vacation leave allowance and shall schedule vacation leaves by departmental seniority.
+The Employer shall keep records of vacation leave allowance and shall schedule vacation leaves by seniority.
 The Employer shall distribute a vacation calendar by December 1 of the year.
 Prior to December 31 employees may request dates for vacation during the following year (January 1 to December 31).
-In December the calendar shall be circulated among employees according to seniority and each employee may make one (1) selection of up to five (5) contiguous work days.
-The calendar shall be circulated by seniority a second time and again each employee may make one (1) additional selection of up to five (5) contiguous work days.
-This process shall be continued as needed. shall be honored on the basis of the employee's seniority with the Employer subject to workload Vacation requests submitted after December 31 must be submitted at least ten requirements.
-(10) calendar days prior to the start of the requested leave and shall be honored on a "first-come, first-served" basis at a time mutually agreeable to the employee and Employer. day requirement for requests submission may be waived if a Relief Operator is willing to fill the vacancy.
-Vacation requests submitted after December 31 will not be limited to a maximum of five (5) contiguous days and may be taken in increments of one (1) or more days.
+Such request shall be honored on the basis of the employee's seniority with the Employer subject to workload requirements.
+Vacation requests submitted after December 31 shall be honored on a "first-come, first-served" basis at a time mutually agreeable to the employee and Employer.
 After December 31, vacations shall be granted to the employee with the greatest seniority only if two (2) or more employees request vacation leave for the same date(s) simultaneously and the Employer cannot grant vacation leave to all employees making the request.
-Before an employee begins a vacation, the employee shall notify the supervisor in writing if the employee wants to be called back to fill an overtime situation.
-Cancellation of prescheduled vacation by the employee will negate his seniority status and any future vacation requests will be based on the operational needs of the Department.
+Cancellation of prescheduled vacation by the employee will negate his seniority status and any future requests will be based on the operational needs of the Department.